 If there have been small things around the home that you have meant to take care of, this is the time to do it.
 Things such as dead grass, hedges, and trees can be cleaned up very inexpensively.
 If dirt or debris is lying around, now is the time to get rid of excess stuff lying around.

-Unsavory odors in the house caused by pets should be taken care of.
-Cracks and chipped paint should be taken care of.
+Unsavory odors caused by pets should be addressed, and any cracks or chipped paint should be repaired.
 Painting is one of the easiest and most inexpensive things you can do before listing your home that will increase your return on investment exponentially.
 The McT Real Estate Group has people in place to step in and help you with this process.
-With all this being said, if you want to sell your home as-is, we can do this as well.
+With all this in mind, if you’re looking to sell your home as-is, we can help make that happen too.
 We have several programs and plans in place for all types of sellers.

 Do I Need to Stage My Home?